 - More Information about Building Science and Sustainable Design: Architectural Technology Concentration

 Employment opportunities with a wide range of employers exist nationwide.
 Potential employers include architects, engineers, contractors, environmental organizations, building materials manufacturers, and government agencies.
-Potential job titles include LEED specialist, sustainable housing specialist, solar project manager, green building analyst/consultant, building science/sustainability researcher, sustainable designer, architectural project team member, sustainability contractor, sustainable HVAC technology leader, facility manager and building commissioning specialist.
+Potential job titles include LEED specialist, sustainable housing specialist, solar project manager, green building analyst/consultant, building science/sustainability researcher, sustainable designer, architectural project team member, sustainability professional, design/build professional, sustainable HVAC technology leader, facility manager and building commissioning specialist.
 Graduate school opportunities exist, with students entering Masters of Architecture programs or related graduate programs.

 Recommended High School Subjects

 Two years of algebra and trigonometry, one year of physics, four years of oral and written communications courses, one year of computer skills.
 Students are encouraged to take trade skills courses in CAD, carpentry, masonry, HVAC, drafting, electrical, etc.